 why include images of exhibition installations?

-Viewing an art-work in isolation is different from viewing it in context, particularly that of a solo exhibition, where proximity to related work can contribute extra meaning.
+Viewing an art-work in isolation is different from viewing it in the context of a solo exhibition where proximity to related work can contribute additional meaning.
 Moreover, the exhibition space itself - intimate or expansive, neutral or imposing, dark or light - will also change how a work is experienced.
 With these things in mind, whenever possible I record images of my work in situ.
 Installation shots are unavailable for solo exhibitions at McIntosh (London), Hart House, (Toronto), Laurentian (Sudbury) and several at the WWG (North Bay).

-Stratford Art Gallery (1975) A Four Year Survey was the first opportunity I had to install a large solo exhibition in multiple adjacent spaces.
-Douglas Kirton assisted me with the installation that included several themes as it brought together work from 1971-5.
-It was also the first time I photographically recorded views of a complete exhibition.
+Stratford Art Gallery (1975) A Four Year Survey was the first opportunity I had to install a large solo exhibition in multiple adjacent galleries - Douglas Kirton assisted me with the installation that included several themes as it brought together work from 1971-5.
+It was also the first time I made a visual record of a complete exhibition.

-White Water Gallery, at the time a second floor, Cooperative, Alternate gallery space in North Bay, was the venue for several solo exhibitions (1977 to 1983).
-A single rectangular space on main street, WWG was somewhere between a domestic and a commercial space.
+White Water Gallery, is an Alternate gallery space in North Bay and was the venue for several solo exhibitions (1977 to 1983).
+A single, second floor space on main street, WWG was somewhere between a domestic and a commercial space.

-Anna Leonowens Gallery 3 (1996): I had requested this small asymmetrical space as it provided an interesting opportunity for simultaneous viewing of most works in a show.
-For the content of this exhibition, it was particularly appropriate that a viewer's relationship to the manikins and to the framed essay was intimate rather than remote.
+Anna Leonowens Gallery 3 (1996): I had requested this asymmetrical space as it provided an interesting opportunity for simultaneous viewing of many of the works on display.
+For this exhibition, it was appropriate that a viewer's relationship to the manikins and to the framed essay was intimate rather than remote.
 Hence the choice of a small space.